Introduction

 Leading Your Team with Psychological Safety: Are you ready?

 Psychological safety is not a policy that is imposed.
-As a leader, you create the conditions and set the tone to build it within your team, interaction by interaction, by:
+As a leader you create the conditions and set the tone to build it within your team, interaction by interaction, by:

-- Creating an environment that welcomes everyone and promotes belonging
+- Creating an environment that welcomes everyone and promotes belonging.

-- Communicating clearly the vision, goals, and expectations
+- Communicating clearly the vision, goals, and expectations.

-- Building a culture of continuous learning
+- Building a culture of continuous learning.

-- Ensuring every voice is heard and respected
+- Ensuring every voice is heard and respected.

-- Empowering autonomy once readiness is demonstrated
+- Empowering autonomy once readiness is demonstrated.

-- Encouraging new ideas and honest dialogue
+- Encouraging new ideas and honest dialogue.

-If you want your team to succeed, psychological safety is essential.
-As Amy Edmondson notes, it is a key driver of learning and performance.(4)
+If you want to build a competitive, engaged, and collaborative team, psychological safety is not optional, it is a critical driver of learning, innovation, and sustained performance.

 ← Previous: Contributor Safety